Oh brother! Seven Salford brothers talk about the highs and lows of running a family brewery

 Are the sisters involved?

 "No, they're not.
-However, after a little bit of encouragement, they've decided to go and start something themselves separately but making gin.
-So, they're going to call themselves the Four Sisters Distillery.
-They could be ready for launching in December," Keith added.
+However, they've decided to go and start something themselves separately but making gin.
+They're going to call themselves the Four Sisters Distillery.
+They could be ready for launch in December," Keith added.

 The workload for the Seven Bro7hers at their Salford brewery looks something like this: